 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-I have been on the look out for a ground for flat up to £305k and identified one round the corner in Peasedown St John I like with a park and station in the vicinity, however it's only got 49 years unexpired on the lease.
-I can't really find anything else in Peasedown St John in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?
+Over the last few months I have been searching for a ground for flat up to £235,500 and found one near me in Peasedown St John I like with amenity areas and transport links nearby, however it's only got 51 years on the lease.
+I can't really find anything else in Peasedown St John in this price bracket, so just wondered if I would be making a mistake acquiring a short lease?

-Should you require a home loan that many years will be an issue.
-Discount the offer by the expected lease extension will cost if it has not already been discounted.
-If the current proprietor has owned the property for at least twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
+If you require a home loan the shortness of the lease may be problematic.
+Discount the price by the amount the lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the property for at least 2 years you may request that they commence the lease extension formalities and then assign it to you.
 An additional ninety years can be extended on to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing solicitor about this.
+You should speak to your conveyancing lawyer concerning this matter.

 I am looking into buying my first house which is in Peasedown St John and I am already nervous.
 I couldn't find anything specific about Peasedown St John.
 Conveyancing will be needed in due course but do you know about the Peasedown St John area? or perhaps some other tips you can share?